kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 <img src=at01_nvals.png width=600>

-This preliminary version of the code removes outliers and makes an effort to compute the RH dot correction.
+This preliminary version of the code removes outliers and makes an effort to compute the RH dot correction if <code>rhdot</code> is set to true.
 It  uses a cubic spline to fit the RH data which allows a first order estimate for the surface rate of change.
 That, along with geometrical information as to the elevation angle rate of change, is used to make the RH dot correction ([for more information](https://www.kristinelarson.net/wp-content/uploads/2015/10/LarsonIEEE_2013.pdf).
 This term is **very important** for sites with large tidal ranges, but is of less importance at sites like at01.
 Nevertheless, you can see here that it does help a bit:

 <PRE>
 RMS no RHdot correction (m)  0.082